MuhammadUsmani9999999/naca0012-urans-hysteresis/README.md

 8. McAlister, K.W., Pucci, S.L., McCroskey, W.J., Carr, L.W.
 (1982).
 "An Experimental Study of Dynamic Stall on Advanced Airfoil Sections."
 NASA TM-84245.
 9. Martinat, G. et al. (2008).
 "Turbulence Modelling of the Flow Past a Pitching NACA 0012 Airfoil." *Journal of Fluids and Structures*, 24, 1294–1303.
 10. Israel, D.M.
 (2023).
 "The Myth of URANS." *Journal of Turbulence*, 24(8), 367–392.
+11. Roshko, A. (1954).
+"On the Development of Turbulent Wakes from Vortex Streets."
+NACA Report 1191.

 ---